Simulation based design of a thermoelectric energy harvesting device for aircraft applications

 Kyratsi, Theodora (Affiliation: Department of Mechanical and Manufacturing Engineering, University of Cyprus, 1678, Nicosia, CyprusCorrespondence Address: Kyratsi, T.Department of Mechanical and Manufacturing Engineering, University of Cyprus, 1678, Nicosia, Cyprus, 2010)Today, thermoelectric (TE) technology offers a solution regarding large amounts of energy that are lost as waste heat from various applications.
 In this paper, the need for better thermoelectric materials is addressed and ...

-The energy behaviour of the residential building stock in cyprus in view of the energy performance of buildings directive implementation Kalogirou, S. A.; Maxoulis, C. N.; Florides, G. A.; Panayiotou, G. P.; Papadopoulos, A. M.; Neophytou, Marina K. A.; Fokaides, P.; Georgiou, G.; Symeou, A.; Georgakis, G. (2010)
+Cyprus building energy performance methodology: A comparison of the calculated and measured energy consumption results Panayiotou, G.; Maxoulis, C. N.; Kalogirou, S. A.; Florides, G. A.; Papadopoulos, A. M.; Neophytou, Marina K. A.; Fokaides, P. A.; Georgiou, G.; Symeou, A.; Hadjinikolaou, N.; Georgakis, G. (2010)